mscherer/dst_calendar/README.md

 ## Why did you decide to write that on a Monday morning ?

 Writing a python script dealing with timezone seemed to be the easiest way to brag about "I can manipulate spaces and time".

+## Is there a way to have the ics file on demand ?

+Yes, a container with a small hackish web application is available on the Github Container Registry.
+Just run it and go to port 5000.